madnerdorg/libreconnect/README.md

 ## Password
 Passwords are implemented for **testing**, and should not be considered secure.
 I recommended using encrypted communication or your password will be sent **unencrypted** on your network.
-If encryption is not possible, use **temporary password** and don't leave your devices unattended.
+If encryption is not possible, use **temporary password**.
-Password will later be saved, as a **hash** inside a setting file.

 ```
 usb_scanner --password HorseBatteryStaple
 ```

 Here is how to log into your websocket.
 ```